-A crown is a porcelain or resin cover over your natural tooth that helps fix an underlying problem and give you protection against further damage.
+A crown is a porcelain or resin cover over your natural tooth that helps fix an underlying problem and gives you protection against further damage.
 The crown is glued to your natural tooth and caps the tooth.
-It helps give strength to the tooth and give your smile a more balanced look.
+It helps give strength to the tooth and gives your smile a more balanced look.
 It can also make your ability to chew a lot easier.

 When it comes to your front teeth, it is very common to have crowns used for restoring teeth and only very rarely for cosmetic dentistry.
 Let’s look at some reasons why you would need a crown on a front tooth.

 - You have some significant decay in the tooth